Sben05/ConsumerComplaintsAnalysis/README.md

 # Complaints Analysis

+Created by Shreeniket Bendre, for Infosys InStep technical round interview.

 This project involves the analysis of consumer complaints data, exploring patterns and insights through clustering and visualization.

 ## Dataset